 Heroin or Diamorphine is an opioid drug popular for recreational use.
 While once waning in popularity, heroin is making a comeback, thanks to increasingly strict regulation of opioid painkillers.
-Today more than 900,000 people in the United States are addicted, and estimates suggest that more than 75% of users moved to the drug from a prescription painkiller such as Vicodin.
+Today more than 900,000 people in the United States are addicted, and estimates suggest that more than 75% of users moved to the drug from a prescription painkiller such as Vicodin or Fentanyl.
 Heroin, like most other opiates is highly addictive, and even an occasional user will develop tolerance, dependence, and eventually, addiction.

 If you or a loved one is addicted to heroin, there are options and help.
 Heroin addiction is treatable and it is possible to get even a heavily addicted person into rehab.